 Pupils are educated in bright and spacious classrooms, each of which leads directly to a secure playground.
 Outdoor playtime is enhanced by a selection of construction materials, bikes and trikes along with the use of the Adventure Playground.

 Daily Routines and Yearly Events

 The Early Years day begins at 8:50am, but if parents need an earlier start, pupils can be supervised from 8:00 am in Day Care.
 Registration is usually followed by circle time where pupils are encouraged to share their news and discuss various themes and topics.
 Class time continues until 10:25am when a snack is followed by playtime in the playground until 11:05am.
-Kindergarten 1 & 2 children finish school at 12:30pm.
-Junior & Senior Infants have a hot lunch in the Dining Room at 12:20pm and their day finishes at 3:15pm.
+Kindergarten 1 and 2 will have a hot lunch in the Dining Room at 11:45am, and they finish school at 12:30pm.
+Junior & Senior Infants will have a hot lunch in the Dining Room at 12:20pm, and their day finishes at 3:15pm.